Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 Is your website PageSpeed score fast?

-Since the Google Core Web Vitals update, having a fast website is critical.
+A fast website is critical since the Google Core Web Vitals update.
 You can check its speed using the Google PageSpeed Score checker.

-If you have a low score, then you’ll need to fix it.
+If you have a low score, you’ll need to fix it.

-It’s a little more expensive than other SEO site speed plugins, but at the same time, it’s easier to use, and it’s an all-in-one solution (which means you don’t need multiple plug-ins to do the same job, which is what you need with cheaper SEO alternative site speed plug-ins).
+It’s a little more expensive than other SEO site speed plugins, but it’s also easier to use and an all-in-one solution (which means you don’t need multiple plug-ins to do the same job, which is what you need with cheaper SEO alternative site speed plug-ins).

 You install it on your WordPress website, and with the click of a button, your site speed will go from “poor” to “perfect” (or almost perfect) in a few minutes.